 The state of California requires most drivers to maintain a BAC under 0.08% if they are going to operate a motor vehicle.
 Drivers with a BAC at or above 0.08% may face DUI charges because they are considered dangerous to others.
 Some drivers must maintain a lower BAC.
 For example:

-- Commercial drivers must maintain a BAC under 0.04%.
+- Commercial drivers must keep a BAC under 0.04%

 Dangerous BAC Levels Under the Legal Limit

 You may face criminal charges any time you operate a vehicle while under the influence of alcohol.
 The truth is, alcohol does not affect all drivers in the same way.
 You may become impaired by alcohol even if your BAC is under the legal limit in some situations.

 Some drivers are impacted by alcohol because they are smaller or because they weigh less than others.
 You may be more affected by alcohol if you did not eat before you drank something.
 Some people are just naturally more impacted by alcohol.

 A police officer may arrest you if you appear inebriated, even if your BAC is under the legal limit.
 The officer may ask you to complete field sobriety tests to determine whether you are impaired.
 They may ask you to walk in a straight line, for example.

 Failure to successfully complete these tests could result in DUI charges.
 This is because alcohol impairment is dangerous on the road.
 Prosecutors may charge you under Vehicle Code Section 23152(a) even if your BAC is below the legal limit.

 You Do Not Have to Submit to a Field Sobriety Test